riceissa/breathing/index.md

 note to self: this document should have a tightly focused scope. it's to explain what is going on biologically in air hunger, and then explain _how to get out of that state_. all my other random thoughts about breathing should be put somewhere else. ask: will this directly help someone who is suffering from shortness of breath?

 a note for breathing experts: if you're wondering what the philosophy of this document is in a few words, check out the [Breathing synthesis] section.
 In short, my philosophy is the "Buteyko method" + the "Alexander Technique" + capnometry biofeedback, with the first two terms in quotes because I'm sort of doing my own bastardized versions of them, and wouldn't want to claim I am propagating the "real thing".
 If you don't know what any of the three terms mean, don't worry!
 They will all be explained in the course of this document.

+i think a lot of resources are needlessly general, to the point where the reader has to do a lot of work to figure out which parts to ignore and which parts to follow. trying to satisfy everyone by writing super generally means everyone gets a decent but not great experience. so i'm solving this problem by writing for an extremely specific audience: people like my past self. this will make the document useless or only tangentially relevant to a lot of people, but for the intended audience, it will be _exactly_ what they need. i'll try to make this document a self-contained do-it-yourself guide on how to overcome shortness of breath.

 # Ruling out more serious medical problems